 A big wedding is expensive, so it’s really important to put protection in place in case something goes wrong.
 From cancellations to a supplier going bust, buying the right cover sets your mind at ease and helps to make sure the day goes off smoothly.
 As with any kind of insurance, it’s important to shop around and make sure you have the right limits in place.
 Read our guide to make sure you know everything you need when it comes to choosing and buying wedding insurance.

-It can cover the cost of your wedding if you need to cancel, or if something else goes wrong, like one of your suppliers fails to fulfil their commitments.
+It can cover the cost of your wedding if you’re forced to cancel, or if something else goes wrong like one of your suppliers fails to fulfil their commitments.